roobert/roobert.github.io/_posts/2022-11-28-Extending-Neovim.md

 Treesitter builds an internal graph representation of your code which can be used by plugins authors to write plugins and for better than normal syntax highlighting.

-### Dap - the Debugger Adapter Protocol

-> nvim-dap is a Debug Adapter Protocol client implementation for Neovim. nvim-dap allows you to:
-> * Launch an application to debug
-> * Attach to running applications and debug them
-> * Set breakpoints and step through code
-> * Inspect the state of the application

 ## My Approach